Flipper-Community/flipper-community-wiki/flip-wiki/docs/gpio-overview.md

 !!! warning
     there are many poor quality clones sold online.
 Source **genuine Ebyte CC1101 modules** when you can to avoid ineffective hardware.

-CC1101 modules allow you potentially increase the range of both transmitting and receiving subghz frequencies on your Flipper.
+CC1101 modules allow you potentially increase the range of both transmitting and receiving subghz frequencies on your Flipper Zero.
 However, these modules are typically only tuned for effectively transmitting well on one given frequency or on a small frequency range.
 Common tunings often select for either 433 MHz or 900 MHz.
 These devices do not have modifiable firmware and are ready to use out of the box.

 ### ESP32
 ESP32's are a microcontroller that can include Wi-Fi as well as Bluetooth or Zigbee and come in a variety of different form factors.
 Some popular ones are: